 Recently we asked four of our associates to discuss packaging design innovation and trends.
 The informal roundtable discussion reminded us of microinteractions, a concept rooted in web and app design.
-As Dan Saffer writes in his ebook Microinteractions: Designing With Details,
+As Dan Saffer writes in his ebook Microinteractions: Designing with Details,

 The difference between a good product and a great one are its details: the microinteractions that make up the small moments inside and around features.
 How do you turn mute on?
 How do you know you have a new email message?
 How can you change a setting?
 All these little moments — which are typically not on any feature list and often ignored — can change a product from one that is tolerated to one that’s beloved.